softwarecreations/mongo-hacker/README.md

             │                          /____/                                                   │
             └───────────────────────────────────────────────────────────────────────────────────┘

+# mongo-hacker-modern
-# mongo-hacker-modern - Generates `~/.mongorc.js` for next-level development experience
+NPM module that generates `~/.mongorc.js` for a next-level Mongo development experience

 ## "MongoDB Shell Enhancements" - Modernized v0.1.2
 **This is a fork by [@softwarecreations](https://github.com/softwarecreations)** of [TylerBrock/mongo-hacker](https://github.com/TylerBrock/mongo-hacker)